orels1/shaders.orels.sh/docs/development/orl-shader-definition.md

 ### FinalColor

 `FinalColor` is a value that contains the result of the final lighting calculation.
-You can modify its value using the Color Function, [see above in the Sections area](#sections)
+You can modify its value using the Color Function, [see ColorFunction above](#tcolorfunction)

 For example, this is how you would lower the overall brightness of the material no matter what kind of calculations happened prior to that